benjaminion/upgrading-ethereum-book/src/book.md

 #### Reorgs and reversions

 As a node receives new blocks (and, under proof of stake, new votes for blocks) it will re-evaluate the fork choice rule in the light of the new information.
-Most commonly, a new block will be a child of the block that it currently views as the head block.
-In this case the new block automatically becomes the updated head block (as long as it is valid).
+Most commonly, a new block will be a child of the block that the node currently views as the head block, and the new block will become the head block.

 However, sometimes the new block might be a descendent of some other block in the block tree.
 (Note that, if the node doesn't already have the parent block of the new block, it will need to ask its peers for it, and so on for any blocks it knows that it is missing.)